exercism/docs/community/suggesting-exercise-improvements.md

 ## How to get your changes accepted

-Although there's a lot of reasons that we don't accept suggestions, a lot of the time people come up with great ideas that we do accept!
+Although there are a lot of reasons that we don't accept suggestions, a lot of the time people come up with great ideas that we do accept!

 We're also nearly always open to changes in wording that add clarity, especially in Learning Exercises.